unstoppablecarl/downsync/src/markdown/downsync-rules.md

 A Ping may never move within 3" and LOS of an enemy unit or Ping.
 Pings can never move through or end their movement in, a position that would cause them to be automatically revealed by an enemy.

 All Pings have a SPD stat of 4".

-The minimum Unit SPD is 4 so a Unit is always the same speed or faster than a Ping.
+*The minimum Unit SPD is 4, so a Unit is always the same speed or faster than a Ping.*

 ### Activating